Katalye/Katalye/README.md

 echo 'katalye:SilverLight' | chpasswd
 ```

 Then authorize the created user to perform actions on the `salt-api`.
+More information about `eauth` can be found [here](https://docs.saltstack.com/en/latest/topics/eauth/index.html).

 ```yaml
 # /etc/salt/master.d/api-auth.conf